 What I Wish I Had Known Before Starting a Healthcare Administration Career

-If you’re sizing up a healthcare administration career, there’s a lot you can learn from those who are already established in the field.
-That’s why we asked experienced healthcare administrators to offer up their thoughts on what surprised them about the field and their advice for those getting started in the field.
+If you're sizing up a healthcare administration career, there's a lot you can learn from the professionals who are already deep into their careers.
+That's why we asked experienced healthcare administrators to offer up their thoughts on what surprised them about the field and their advice for those getting started.

 9 Things you should know before starting a healthcare administration career

-Want a sneak peek at the road ahead of you?
-Here’s what healthcare administrators say they wish they’d known back when they started their careers.
+Want a peek at what life is like for a healthcare administrator?
+Here's what healthcare administrators say they wish they'd known back when they began their work.

-1. There are a large number of regulations and policies to adhere to
+1. You have to follow a ton of regulations and policies

-While it’s probably not a surprise that the organizations with the power to make life-and-death decisions on a daily basis have some strict rules governing them, you may be caught off guard by their complexity when first starting out.
-Albert Ho, consultant and founder of Healthcare Heroes, says he was surprised by the number of policies and procedures required to run a hospital.
+While it's probably not a surprise that healthcare organizations making life-and-death decisions every day have to follow strict rules, you may be caught off guard by their complexity when first starting out.
+Albert Ho, consultant and founder of Healthcare Heroes, says he was surprised by health policy nuances and the number of procedures required to run healthcare facilities.

 “It is a maze of policies with sometimes opposing recommendations,” Ho explains.

-As an example, Ho cites a facility’s ban on personal glucose testing devices despite some patients requiring glucose testing up to three times a day.
-While it may seem contradictory at face value, it takes considering the reasoning behind a policy to understand whether or not it should change.
-In this case, unknown calibration or improper storage of these devices could lead to errors that could harm patients.
+As an example, Ho says one healthcare facility banned personal glucose testing devices, even though some patients need glucose testing up to three times a day.
+While that may seem like a strange decision, a good healthcare administrator needs to dig into the reasons behind each policy to understand if they should change.
+In this case, the personal glucose devices came with risks such as unknown calibration or improper storage that could harm patients.

 “Our staff need to have reliable information to provide care,” Ho says.

-You might think healthcare administration is limited to managing a small clinic or running a functional area in a hospital, but the skills needed for those roles can be applied much more broadly than you might expect.
+You might think healthcare administration is limited to managing a small clinic or running a functional area in a hospital, but you can apply these skills in so many ways throughout the healthcare industry.

-There are several roles available to those equipped with a Healthcare Management degree that aren’t necessarily focused on managing the day-to-day operations of a direct healthcare provider—businesses like insurance providers, pharmaceutical research and other healthcare-adjacent roles can also provide excellent career opportunities.
+There are several roles available to those equipped with a Healthcare Management degree that aren't necessarily managing the day-to-day operations of a direct healthcare provider—businesses like insurance providers, pharmaceutical research and other healthcare-adjacent roles can provide excellent career opportunities.